ExcelFunctions.net Logo

 Example 1

-The following spreadsheet shows the Excel Pmt function used to calculate the monthly payments on a loan of $50,000 which is to be paid off in full after 5 years.
+In the following spreadsheet, the Excel Pmt function is used to calculate the monthly payments on a loan of $50,000 which is to be paid off in full after 5 years.
 Interest is charged at a rate of 5% per year and the payment to the loan is to be made at the end of each month.

 Formula: